robbert-harms/MOT/README.rst

 ****************
 To recognize if MOT can help you with your use case, try to see if your computations can be parallized in some way.
 If you have just one big optimization problem with 10.000 variables, MOT unfortunately can not help you.
-On the other hand, if you find a way to split your analysis in (a lot of, >10.000) smaller sub-problems, with ~30 parameters or less each, MOT may actually be of help.
+On the other hand, if you find a way to split your analysis in (a lot of; >10.000) smaller sub-problems, with ~30 parameters or less each, MOT may actually be of help.

 *******